 One of the hardest and most stressful parts of going through a divorce is working out a child custody arrangement.
-This agreement will impact your relationship with your children, and their future—here are some suggestions for how to navigate the process.
+This agreement will impact your relationship with your children, and their future—here are some tips and suggestions for how to navigate child custody in Texas:

 How does Texas Handle Child Custody?

 Texas courts issue several different kinds of custody orders.
 Sole custody is sometimes awarded to one parent, meaning that they look after the child and have the exclusive right to decide on their upbringing.
 However, Texas courts tend to award Joint custody: while the child mostly resides with one parent, both parents share in decision-making about their upbringing.
 Finally, shared custody involves the child living with each parent for at least 35% of the year, with both parents having legal custody rights.

 Which of these custody types the court decides upon is based partially on the child’s wishes, future emotional, physical and support needs, the stability and parenting abilities of each home, and multiple other factors.
 It’s a very complex process, and what the court decides is partially influenced by how you conduct yourself.